 There is an alarmingly high number of car accidents that occur everyday.
 In DC, there are a number of things that can cause serious accidents.
 Some of the most common causes of an auto collision include:

 In proving that a defendant in an automobile accident case was negligent, the injured claimant’s attorney must show four things.
 The elements include the existence of a duty of care, breach of the duty, compensable damages, and a causal link between those damages as the acts of the defendant.
 To show causation, you must show the breach was the legal and proximate cause of the injury.
 These are complicated areas of tort law and an article will not be able to adequately describe them.
 Consult a car accident lawyer for counsel on your individual facts.

 What Is Duty of Care in a Car Accident?

 Breach Of Duty

 Many car accident claims center on whether or not the other driver breached their duty of care.
 Proving that a breach occurred frequently involves establishing that the other driver committed a traffic violation.
-The defendant must have breached that duty in some way, such as by texting while driving, failing to yield at an intersection, speeding, or driving while intoxicated.
+So, the defendant must have breached that duty in some way, such as by texting while driving, failing to yield at an intersection, speeding, or driving while intoxicated.

 Once a plaintiff has established that the defendant breached their duty of care, they must also link the injuries they sustained in the crash to the defendant.
 A plaintiff can only collect compensation for injuries that stem from the crash, so proving causation is a necessary step.